 This morning we were up by about 7:30 AM, had breakfast and headed up to meet the village.
 The hour bus ride up the mountain was a good time to sleep and after the long day prior many of us did.
 As we pulled into the village center (the school) the locals saw us coming and the children all ran to the bus.
 It was heartwarming to see how excited they were for us to be there.
 I also remember the thought of "there are a TON of kids here" running through my head.
 (This was later confirmed when we were told that our of the community of about 800 people approximately 600 of them were between the ages of 4-12ish!!)
 The sight made my eyes get a little teary and my subconscious knew that after these two weeks, I'd never be the same.

+The village had planned an Open Ceremony like we'd never anticipated.
+They had all the kids like up around the basketball court; by grade and then by gender.
+I think just about each grade had something planned for us, whether is was a song, dance or poem.
+Our mire sharing of hopes was a meager offering to what they shared with us.
+(Luckily we made up for it during Closing Ceremonies at the end of the trip!)
 After opening ceremonies we started right into our projects: digging, teaching, and evaluating.
 Our lunches were always provided by the Compound and everyday we ate on the bus.
 (One of the major problems in Bautista Grande is malnutrition.
 We found that in order to crave those hunger pains the people eat lots of sugar [suckers, popsicle, and sodas].
 While none of them are overweight, they don't get the vitamins and minerals they need from a well balanced diet.
 THUS we ate on the bus so we didn't have to flaunt our lunches [sometimes good and sometimes yucky] in front of them].

 I think it was Wednesday that I ended up going into town (San Cristobal, the city we were staying in - although we lived on the outskirts) with Smitty, the YouthLinc International Coordinator.
 He needed someone who was over 18 to come witness the money exchange with him (no Spanish skills were needed on my behalf) and I had some personal business (an appointment with a bano) I needed to attend to.
 When Smitty and I got into San Cristobal (two Mexican government ladies came with us) we made a quick stop at what we thought was a car rental place and then headed over to the main square to exchange the money YouthLinc had send down to be used for projects.